tuva-health/cms_hcc/README.md

 ## 🧰 What does this project do?

-The Tuva Project's CMS HCC package calculates HCC Risk Scores based on CMS logic.
+The Tuva Project's CMS HCC package calculates risk scores based on version V24 of the CMS-HCC risk adjustment model.
+Future releases will include the ability to run other model versions.

 ## 🔌 What databases are supported?